TedHartMS/OrleansV2.Fork.Indexing/readme.md

 #### *MultiIndex_\** tests
 The *MultiIndex_\** series of tests is separate from the *Player* series.
 This series of tests focuses on multiple indexes per grain.
-- Base State, Property, and Grain interfaces are defined in the [test/Orleans.Indexing.Tests/Grains](/test/Orleans.Indexing.Tests/Grains) subdirectory.
+- Base State, Property, and Grain interfaces are defined in the [test/Orleans.Indexing.Tests/Grains/MultiIndex](/test/Orleans.Indexing.Tests/Grains/MultiIndex) subdirectory.
-- Test runners are also defined in the [test/Orleans.Indexing.Tests/Runners](/test/Orleans.Indexing.Tests/Runners) subdirectory.
+- Test runners are also defined in the [test/Orleans.Indexing.Tests/Runners/MultiIndex](/test/Orleans.Indexing.Tests/Runners/MultiIndex) subdirectory.
   - Each file contains the state, property, interface, and grain implementation definitions, as defined by the file name.
   - [test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs](/test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs) describes the abbreviations used in the file and test names.
     - For example, MultiIndex_AI_EG_Runner defines all interfaces, classes, and tests to implement testing for Eager Active indexes.
   - Testing includes unique and nonunique indexes on string and int.
 Additional combinations are TBD.

+#### *MultiInterface_\** tests
+The *MultiInterface_\** series of tests focuses on multiple indexed interfaces, each with one or more indexed properties, per grain.
+The multi-interface capability was introduced along with the Facet implementation.
+The tests are organized similarly to the *MultiIndex_\** series:
+- Base State, Property, and Grain interfaces are defined in the [test/Orleans.Indexing.Tests/Grains/MultiInterface](/test/Orleans.Indexing.Tests/Grains/MultiInterface) subdirectory.
+- Test runners are also defined in the [test/Orleans.Indexing.Tests/Runners/MultiInterface](/test/Orleans.Indexing.Tests/Runners/MultiInterface) subdirectory.
+  - Each file contains the state, property, interface, and grain implementation definitions, as defined by the file name.
+  - [test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs](/test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs) describes the abbreviations used in the file and test names (except for those related to property names; MultiInterface uses the properties interface name instead), but MultiInterface does not otherwise use ITestIndexProperties.
+    - For example, MultiInterface_AI_EG_Runner defines all interfaces, classes, and tests to implement testing for Eager Active indexes.
+  - Testing uses IPersonGrain, IJobGrain, and IEmployeeGrain indexed interfaces on an Employee grain.

   ## To Do

 - Direct Storage Managed Indexes
-- Replace workflows by transactions
-- Replace inheritance by dependency injection (like for transactions)
+- Add transactional indexes
 - Range indexes

 ## License